 Don Coscarelli has a knack for seeing the world through the eyes and heart of a young boy.
 He offers a Peter Pan-esque adventure to men from the boomers to present day, with each generation being introduced to a more innocent time.

 A group of scientists have developed the Resonator, a machine which allows whoever is within range to see beyond normal perceptible reality.
 But when the experiment succeeds, they are immediately attacked by terrible life forms.

 Several days in the life of Kenny, a typical 12-year-old, and his friends.
 Kenny goes through all the activities that most of us went through as kids as he and his friends prepare for ...
 See full summary »

 Mike is released from psychiatry, when he agrees with the doctors that the terrible happenings in his past were just in his imagination.
-But once he's free, he contacts Redge and they team up to hunt down and eliminate the "Tall Man", who plunders the graveyards and abducts the sleeping with help of his terrible gnomes.
+But once he's free, he contacts Redge and they team up to hunt down and eliminate the "Tall Man", who plunders the graveyards and steals the corpses with help of his terrible dwarfs.
 A beautiful strange girl starts to appear in Mike's dreams.
 He assumes she's in danger and needs their help - will they find her before the Tall Man can do her any harm?
 Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 26 of 31 people found this review helpful.